The $d$-Majorization Polytope: Characterizations and Preorder Properties of -Majorization

-On the other hand, assume there exist $k,k'\in\lbrace1,\ldots,n\rbrace$ with $k\neq k'$ such that $d_k=d_{k'}$ is minimal in $d$.
-Then $e_k$ and $e_{k'}$ are both maximal with respect to $\prec_d$ by the same argument as above, hence uniqueness does not hold which concludes the proof. \end{proof} \begin{remark} The fact that every $e_1,\ldots,e_n$ is maximal in the standard simplex $\Delta^{n-1}$ for $d=\unitvector$ is lost in the general setting (consider the example from Rem.~\ref{rem_maj_vector} (iii)).
+Hence all these inequalities are actually equalities; in particular the last step then implies $x_i=0$ for all $i\neq k$ because $d_i>d_k$ by assumption. \end{proof} \begin{rmk} The fact that every $e_1,\ldots,e_n$ is maximal in the standard simplex $\Delta^{n-1}$ for $d=\unitvector$ is lost in the general setting (consider the example from Remark \ref{rem_maj_vector} (iv)).

-However, for strictly positive vectors $z\in\mathbb R_{++}^n$ one still has $(\unitvector^Tz )e_k\not\prec_d z$ for all $k=1,\ldots,n$.
-More generally, if $y\prec_d z$ then $y$ has to be strictly positive as well; otherwise the corresponding transformation matrix (non-negative entries) would contain a row of zeros which---due to $d>0$---contradicts $d$ being one of its fixed points. \end{remark}
+However, for strictly positive vectors $z\in\mathbb R_{++}^n$ one still has $(\unitvector^{\top}z )e_k\not\prec_d z$ for all $k=1,\ldots,n$.
+More generally, if $y\prec_d z$ then $y$ has to be strictly positive as well; otherwise the corresponding transformation matrix (non-negative entries) would contain a row of zeros which---due to $d>0$---contradicts $d$ being one of its fixed points.
+This is a special case of strict positivity of matrix-$D$-majorization \cite[Coro.~4.7]{vomEnde20Dmaj} \end{rmk}